VioletSoul/infra_monitor.sh/README.md

 Script Description
 ------------------
-This is an advanced infrastructure monitoring script designed for macOS environments running the zsh shell.
-It performs periodic health checks on critical system resources and services, including CPU usage, memory consumption, disk space, network packet loss, and the status of key services (e.g., nginx, PostgreSQL, Redis).
-The script integrates with external systems by:

-	•	Sending alert notifications via Telegram when resource usage exceeds configurable thresholds or services become unavailable.
+This script is designed for infrastructure monitoring on macOS systems.
+It periodically (every 5 seconds) collects key metrics:
+•	CPU usage
+•	Memory usage (accurately accounting for active, wired, and compressed memory)
+•	Disk usage
+•	Network packet loss
-	•	Pushing performance metrics to a Prometheus Pushgateway endpoint for centralized monitoring and visualization.
+•	Status of critical services (e.g., nginx, postgres, redis) The collected metrics are pushed to a Prometheus Pushgateway for aggregation and visualization.

-It features robust logging with timestamped entries, runs checks concurrently for efficiency, and gracefully handles termination signals.
-This tool is ideal for system administrators and DevOps engineers seeking automated, real-time monitoring of their macOS infrastructure.
+When configured thresholds (warning and critical) are exceeded, the script sends alerts via Telegram.
+Key Features
+•	Automatic configuration loading from a config file
+•	Timestamped logging of all output
+•	Alert notifications sent to Telegram
+•	Service health checks on specified ports
+•	Metrics publishing to Prometheus Pushgateway, enabling integration with Prometheus and other monitoring systems Usage
+Run the script; it operates in an infinite loop, updating and pushing metrics to the Prometheus Pushgateway every 5 seconds.
 ------------------